RefPerSys/RefPerSys/README.md

 tools using modification time of files).

 ### Build instructions
-You need gcc version 7, omake and the libmps library in /usr/lib on a debian system.
+You need gcc version 7, g++, omake, libunistring-dev and the libmps library in /usr/lib on a debian system.
 Clone this repository, pull the submodule:
  `git submodule update --init --recursive`
  Compile mps: